Use security baselines to configure Windows devices in Intune

-To view more information about the baseline versions you use, select a baseline type, like MDM Security Baseline to open its Profiles pane, and then select Versions.
+To view more information about the baseline versions you use, select a baseline type, like Security Baseline for Windows 10 and later to open its Profiles pane, and then select Versions.
 Intune displays details about the versions of that baseline that are in use by your profiles.
 The details include the most recent and current baseline version.
 You can select a single version to view deeper details about the profiles that use that version.

 You can choose to change of the version of a baseline that's in use with a given profile.
 When you change the version, you don't have to create a new baseline profile to take advantage of updated versions.
 Instead you can select a baseline profile and use the built-in option to change the instance version for that profile to a new one.